robBowes/living-data-structures/README.md

 # Living Data Structures
-## Implementing data structures in vanilla js and animating them using the p5 library
+## Implementing data structures in vanilla js

+This project aims to animate the classic computer science abstract data structures in p5 with the matter-js physics engine.
+View the project at https://robbowes.github.io/living-data-structures/